What was Michael Madsen's Net Worth?

 Television Career

 Madsen made his first appearance on television in 1983, in two episodes of the medical drama "St. Elsewhere."
 He was in the television film "Special Bulletin" that same year.
-Following this, Madsen was in episodes of "Cagney & Lacey," "Miami Vice," and "The Hitchhiker."
-From September 1985 to January of 1986, he was part of the ensemble of the ABC drama series "Our Family Honor."
+Following this, Michael was in episodes of "Cagney & Lacey," "Miami Vice," and "The Hitchhiker."
+From September 1985 to January 1986, he was part of the ensemble of the ABC drama series "Our Family Honor."
 Later credits include "Almost Grown," "Tour of Duty," "Quantum Leap," "The Outsiders," and the crime drama "Vengeance Unlimited," on which he starred opposite Kathleen York.
 The show ran for 16 episodes.

 Madsen has been on many other shows, including "Big Apple," the miniseries "Tilt," "CSI: Miami," "24," "The Mob Doctor," "Hawaii Five-0," and "Powers," an online streaming series.
-He has also been in a surfeit of made-for-television films such as "Montana," "Baby Snatcher," "Beyond the Law," "High Noon," "Sacrifice," "Frankenstein," "Croc," and "Megalodon."
+He has also been in numerous made-for-television films such as "Montana," "Baby Snatcher," "Beyond the Law," "High Noon," "Sacrifice," "Frankenstein," "Croc," and "Megalodon."

 Poetry and Photography

 In addition to acting, Madsen is an accomplished poet and photographer.
-Having begun writing in the early 90s, he released the volumes "Beer, Blood and Ashes," "Eat the Worm," and "Burning in Paradise."
+Having begun writing in the early '90s, he released the volumes "Beer, Blood and Ashes," "Eat the Worm," and "Burning in Paradise."
 In 2005, he released the poetry collection "The Complete Poetic Works of Michael Madsen, Vol 1: 1995 – 2005."
 Later works have included "American Badass" and "Expecting Rain."
-Madsen has cited Charles Bukowski and Jack Kerouac as influences on his poetic style.
+Michael has cited Charles Bukowski and Jack Kerouac as influences on his poetic style.

 In 2006, Madsen released his debut book of photography, called "Signs of Life."
-Published by 13 Hands Publications and dedicated to his late friend Chris Penn, the book also contains selections of Madsen's poetry.
+Published by 13 Hands Publications and dedicated to his late friend Chris Penn, the book also contains selections of Michael's poetry.

 Personal Life and Philanthropy